jgorset/custodian/README.md

 end
 ```

-You can load additional samplers with the `--samplers` option.
+You can load your own samplers with the `--samplers` option.

     $ custodian --samplers=~/.samplers